 What is Logical Reasoning?

-The word ‘logic’ comes from ancient Greek and originally meant ‘the word’, but later became ‘thought’ or ‘reason’.
+The term ‘logic’ comes from ancient Greek and originally meant ‘the word’, but later became ‘thought’ or ‘reason’.
 So, when someone says, “I don’t follow your logic.”, it generally means they don’t follow the person’s reasoning.
 Or they don’t understand the way the person thinks.

 But strictly speaking, not all reasoning is actually correct reasoning.
 That’s why logical reasoning comes in handy when we need to distinguish truth from falsehood and facts from opinions.